 In October 2014 The Sussex Swim School won Silver at the ASA National Swimming Awards for "The Best Swim School in The United Kingdom".
-We are so proud to have won this prestigious award.
+We are so proud to have won this award.

-With only 6 pupils in each class, we provide them with personal tuition.
+With only 6 children in each class, we certainly provide them with personal tuition.
 Each of our pupils is assessed every term.
 When they have achieved all of the criteria set out by the ASA, they are awarded with a certificate and badge and moved to the next level class, where appropriate.

 Pupils are assessed on their individual aquatic ability and progress, and are placed in a class to match their ability as opposed to their age.